walkerlj0/Selenium_Course_Example_Code/content/preface.md

 Chapters 1 through 5 are focused on priming you with knowledge and questions to consider when it comes to test strategy, language selection, and test design.
 Chapter 6 is where we first start to code.
 From there, the examples build upon each other through chapter 16.

+Chapter 17 paints a picture of the Selenium landscape so you're better able to find information on your own.

-All of the code examples from the book are available in the accompanying zip.
+All of the code examples from the book are available in the accompanying zip file.
 Each chapter corresponds to a numbered folder.
 Chapters with multiple parts will have multiple sub-folders (e.g., code examples referenced in Part 2 of Chapter 9 can be found in `09/02/`).

 ## Feedback